authindicators/rfc-brand-indicators-for-message-identification/README.md

        *  Check for a corresponding BIMI record, obtaining references to the indicator media and optional substantiation of indicator ownership rights

+Blank, et al.             Expires 6 March 2024                  [Page 6]

+Internet-Draft                    BIMI                    September 2023

        *  If both the message is authentic and the logo is deemed acceptable, the receiver adds a header to the message which can be used by the MUA to obtain the Domain Owner's preferred brand indicator.

-Blank, et al.           Expires 19 February 2024                [Page 6]

-Internet-Draft                    BIMI                       August 2023

    4. MUA: retrieves and displays the brand indicator as appropriate based on its policy and user interface.